magicmarc/marks-reverie/src/content/novels/lucy-does-improv/Act_I_Love_at_First_Sight.md

 But then she saw them.

 Joseph—commanding the stage with his easy grin.
 Bella—animated, sharp, the kind of presence that drew eyes without effort.
 The sight hit her like a sudden plunge into cold water.
-Her chest tightened.

 For a heartbeat, instinct told her to turn, to slip back into the current of the crowd and vanish before they noticed.